-- Make sure there is a choke tube installed!
+• Make sure there is a choke tube installed!
 Shooting without a choke tube installed may irreparably damage the barrel!

-(Does not apply to To Tactical and HD). - Always check the appearance and cleaning of the choke tubes before using the shotgun. - Check correct tightness in the barrel with the wrench provided. - Never use choke tubes that show signs of defects, warping or encrustation. - Make sure that the choke tube inserted is appropriate for the intended use and shot type to be used (steel or lead).
+• Always check the appearance and cleaning of the choke tubes before using the shotgun.

+- Check correct tightness in the barrel with the wrench provided. - Never use choke tubes that show signs of defects, warping or incrustation. - Make sure that the choke tube inserted is appropriate for the intended use and shot type to be used (steel or lead).
 See "Ammunition", below. - The application of a light coat of gun grease will make the tube easier to remove, and reduce the deposition of carbon between the tube and barrel.